-For more information, visit www.marshall.edu/student-affairs/files/Marshall-University-Social-Media-Procedures-and-Guidelines.docx
+For more information, visit www.marshall.edu/studentconduct/files/Marshall-University-Social-Media-Procedures-and-Guidelines-revised-2.pdf

-ACADEMIC DISHONESTY & EXCUSED ABSENCE POLICY
+ACADEMIC DISHONESTY & EXCUSED ABSENCE POLICY ACADEMIC DISHONESTY

-ACADEMIC DISHONESTY

 As described in the Marshall University Creed, Marshall University is an "Ethical Community reflecting honesty, integrity and fairness in both academic and extracurricular activities."

-Academic Dishonesty is something that will not be tolerated as these actions are fundamentally opposed to "assuring the integrity of the curriculum through the maintenance of rigorous standards and high expectations for student learning and performance" as described in Marshall University's Statement of Philosophy.
+Academic dishonesty is fundamentally opposed to the goal of "assuring the integrity of the curriculum through the maintenance of rigorous standards and high expectations for student learning and performance," as described in Marshall University's Statement of Philosophy.
+As such, acts of academic dishonesty will not be tolerated.

 A student, by voluntarily accepting admission to the institution or enrolling in a class or course of study offered by Marshall University accepts the academic requirements and criteria of the institution.
 It is the student's responsibility to be aware of policies regulating academic conduct, including the definitions of academic dishonesty, the possible sanctions and the appeal process.
 For the purposes of this policy, an academic exercise is defined as any assignment, whether graded or ungraded, that is given in an academic course or must be completed toward the completion of degree or certification requirements.
-This includes, but is not limited to: Exams, quizzes, papers, oral presentations, data gathering and analysis, practical and creative work of any kind.
-Each instructor may modify the general definition of academic dishonesty to fit the immediate academic needs within that particular course of study, provided the instructor defines, in writing and preferably in the course syllabus, the details of any departure from the general definition.
-For more information:
+This includes, but is not limited to: Exams, guizzes, papers, oral presentations, data gathering and analysis, practica and creative work of any kind.